matter-labs/zksync-lite-docs/docs/faq/intro.md

 ## How do users pay tx fees?

-Transfers in **zkSync** work as "gasless metatransactions": users pay transaction fees in the tokens being transferred.
-Thus, for example, if you want to transfer DAI stablecoin, there is no need for you to own ETH or any other tokens.
+Transfers in **zkSync** work as "gasless meta-transactions": users pay transaction fees in the tokens being transferred.
+Thus, for example, if you want to transfer DAI stable-coin, there is no need for you to own ETH or any other tokens.
 Just pay your fees in a fraction of DAI.